-Aigon organises development work into three workflows, each with its own lifecycle.
+Aigon organises development work into two core workflows, each with its own lifecycle.

 Features